Here’s how to freeze fresh carrots to enjoy through the next several months.

 After the carrot sticks are cut, I throw them into a sink of water to soak.
 I let them soak for 30 minutes or so.
 Soaking the carrot sticks helps to soften the soil embedded in the wrinkles in the carrot skins.
 The soil is really difficult to get out of there.

-So, I also scrub the dirt out using a very soft toothbrush.
+So, I also scrub the dirt out using a very soft toothbrush like this one.
 This is a job I let my little daughter help with, too.

 Finally, I remove the carrot sticks from the water and cut out any bad spots we may not want to eat.
 Then, the carrots are clean to my liking and are ready to be blanched.